stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 Knowing all that, we can write a simple handler to run on button activation.
-Looking at the “signals” section in `Graphics.UI.Gtk.Buttons.Button`, `buttonActivated` looks like our frined here:
+Looking at the “signals” section in `Graphics.UI.Gtk.Buttons.Button`, `buttonActivated` looks like our friend here:

 ```haskell
 -- | Emitted when the button has been activated (pressed and released).